bernhardAxonIvy/doc/source/designer-guide/process-modeling/projects.rst

    Java preferences

 Optional classpath containers
-   Defines optional libraries which can be accessed by Java or IvyScript code of the project.
+   Defines optional libraries that can be accessed in your Java or IvyScript code.

-   If migrated your project from 6.0 or older you may have used CXF or AXIS2 libraries by accident in your code.
-With the classpath container checkboxes you can put these libraries on the classpath to avoid compilation or runtime errors.
+   If you migrated your project from version 6.0 or older you may have used CXF libraries in your code.
+By ticking the classpath container checkbox you can put these libraries on the classpath and avoid compilation or runtime errors.

 .. |image0| image:: /_images/ivy-project/preferences-cms.png